 Post-Upload Checks and Adjustments

 After uploading your video, take the time to review it on Facebook.
-Watch the video on different devices (desktop, mobile) and in different browsers to ensure it looks good across various platforms.
+So watch the video on different devices (desktop, mobile) and in different browsers to ensure it looks good across various platforms.
 Pay attention to the video's clarity, sharpness, and audio quality.
-If you notice any issues, such as pixelation or audio distortion, consider re-uploading the video with adjusted settings.
+If you notice any issues, such as pixelation or audio distortion, consider re-uploading the video with adjusted settings That's the part that actually makes a difference.
+But it adds up..

 If you're uploading a video for a business or brand, consider using Facebook's video analytics to track its performance.
 These analytics provide insights into how viewers are engaging with your video, including metrics like watch time, engagement, and audience retention.
 Use this data to optimize your future video content and improve the overall viewing experience.